 My Baby Girl

-From the start, I realized my little girl possessed a much different personality than that of my son Daniel, who was always on the move and filled with giggles and laughter.
+From the start, I realized my little girl possessed a much different personality than that of my son Daniel.
+My sweet boy was always on the move and filled with giggles and laughter.
 He was my little show-off.

 Rebecca was a quiet, thoughtful and sweet child.
-She possesses a carefree spirit.
+She possessed a carefree spirit.
 As a child, she lived in her own little world, most of the time, with her own little rules.

 As she grew into her teen years, she was lovable and kind, but she wasn't easy to read.
 Outwardly she would concede to whatever I might say with a slight nod of her head.
 Though she would nod, in agreement, I was quite sure she had thoughts of her own ... thoughts she concealed.

-Rebecca was mysterious and puzzling at times.
-I only wished, at the time, that I understood what went on in that quiet little mind of hers.
+Rebecca was mysterious and puzzling.
+I only wished, at the time, that I understood what went on in that little mind of hers.